 These accounting professionals are tasked with examining financial statements, inspecting account books and accounting systems, organizing and maintaining fiscal records and assessing financial operations to provide recommendations for improvement.
 Some auditors specialize in a particular area or industry.

 When making important strategic decisions, business leaders need to know the status of an organization’s financial health and how it could be affected.
 It’s the responsibility of management accountants to provide this information so that sound decisions can be made regarding a company’s future.

-Some common duties of a management accountant are planning and budgeting, external financial reporting, risk management, profitability analysis and much more.
-In addition to technical accounting skills, these professionals must possess the ability to organize information and present it in a way that is simple for business executives to comprehend.
+Some common duties these types of accountants handle are planning and budgeting, external financial reporting, risk management, profitability analysis and much more.
+In addition to technical accounting skills, management accountants must possess the ability to organize information and present it in a way that is simple for business executives to work with.

 5. Cost accountant

 Businesses are always trying to improve their processes in effort to save money.
 This is precisely what cost accountants help with.
 They are responsible for examining every expense associated with a company’s supply chain to conduct a profitability analysis and budget preparation.

 They analyze every cost related to labor, materials, shipping, production, administration and more.
 This information is then compiled and communicated to business leaders to help them identify ways in which they can improve financial efficiency.